isomorphic-software/smartclient-docs/kb_topics/debugging.md

 3\.
 Label the bookmark as "Show Console".
 4\.
 Consider adding this to the Bookmarks Toolbar.
 This allows one-click access to the Console from any SmartClient application.

-Note that in most modern browsers you can also evaluate `isc.showConsole()` directly from your native browser developer tools / console.
+Note: For most browsers you can evaluate javascript directly from the browser URL bar by entering `javascript:_string to evaluate_` directly in the URL bar, so setting up a bookmark is not strictly necessary.
+For Firefox 6 and above, this feature has been disallowed, but the bookmark approach will still work.
+Alternatively developers could use [Firefox Scratchpad](http://blog.mozilla.com/devtools/2011/08/15/introducing-scratchpad/) to launch the console.

 Basic information on the features of the Developer Console can be found in the QuickStart Guide.
 For information about the "RPC" tab of the Developer Console and the request profiling information it can provide, see [the Developer Console RPC tab](devConsoleRPCTab.md#kb-topic-the-developer-console-rpc-tab).
-The Developer Console features a [DataSources tab](dataSourcesTab.md#kb-topic-datasources-tab) to allow you to view and edit the available DataSources.
 The Develper Console also supports debugging of remote pages (very useful for mobile devices) - see [remoteDebugging](remoteDebugging.md#kb-topic-remote-debugging) for more information.
 The remainder of this topic focuses on use of the log system and related debugging facilities.

 The Developer Console contains a "Results" pane that displays a list of diagnostic messages logged by the SmartClient framework.
 The "Logging Preferences" menu lets you enable and disable SmartClient's built-in diagnostics in several categories.
 Because important diagnostic messages may be logged at any time, you should have the Developer Console open whenever you are working with SmartClient (and you should bookmark the "javascript:" expression above to make this easier).